BlackHorse HAB

 Context

 In 2015 a local energy drink brand wanted to send the Bangladeshi flag higher than anyone in the country had sent anything before.
 Their agency, Dogs Day, brought me in through a Kolpokoushol connection.
 I was in charge of the onboard electronics and the payload fabrication.
-Everything else — buying the helium, getting the permits, recovering the box from a rice field — we figured out as we went.
+Everything else, buying the helium, getting the permits, recovering the box from the landing zone, we figured out as we went.

 Problem